-The signed original FY 2019 application and all attachments must be submitted to the Federal Project Officers by June 14, 2019.
-FY 2018 annual progress reports must be submitted by January 30, 2020.
-Applications and reports are to be submitted to CBCAP@acf.hhs.gov with a copy to the assigned Regional Office (see Attachment 9).
+The signed original FY 2020 application and all attachments must be submitted to the Federal Project Officers by June 5, 2020.
+FY 2019 annual progress reports must be submitted by January 30, 2021.
+The Children's Bureau strongly encourages states to submit their annual program report before January 30th; however, because January 30, 2021 falls on a Saturday, the Children's Bureau will accept submissions received on Monday, February 1, 2021 as timely for this year only.
+Applications and reports are to be submitted to CBCAP@acf.hhs.gov with a copy to the assigned Regional Office Program Manager (see Attachment 8 for this information).

-PART IV: ADDITIONAL INFORMATION
+PART III: ADDITIONAL INFORMATION